All Collections

 With Timma, the only time you pay commission is when we bring a new client to your salon for the first time from the marketplace.
 For these brand new clients, we charge a 15% commission fee, but you won’t pay anything at all when the customer comes back, or if the client is already registered in your client list.
 With Timma, it is now easier for you to turn first-timers into loyal clients.

-Just like before, you never pay any commission when a client books through your web reservation or the salon's Marketplace salon page link found on the Company page on Timma Pro.
+You never pay any commission when a client books through your web reservation or the salon's Marketplace salon page link found on the Company page on Timma Pro.

 By new client we mean a client who has not previously been registered in your client register or who hasn't booked any of your services in the last three years.